Antoinette Louw: Life

 She returned to South Africa after a few months in London and studied film acting at the South African School of Film and Dramatic Arts (AFDA) under the direction of award-winning playwright, Deon Opperman.
 There she landed the lead in the M-Net shortfilm, Skidmarks.
 She was awarded both the AFDA and M-Net Awards for Best Film Actress for her role as Stacey, a second rate beauty queen.

 After AFDA she took a break from the entertainment industry for a couple of years (during which she lived in Malta, a small Mediterranean island, for a year).
 Back in South Africa, she decided to do that which she loved best: acting and writing.
 Shortly after her arrival in Johannesburg, she landed the role of "Inge van Schalkwyk" in 7de Laan.
 The original contract of three weeks became two years.

 However, after two years on the soap, she returned to her first love: the stage playing 'Anna' in the upsetting Dis ek, Anna - the stage adaptation of the popular Afrikaans book with the same title.
 In 2012, while doing a play opposite South African icon Sandra Prinsloo, that another South African icon, crime writer Deon Meyer, saw her and offered her the lead in his movie Die Laaste Tango.
-She went on to win a SAFTA Award (the South African Oscar) for her portrayal as the cancer stricken photographer, Ella Winter.
+She went on to win a South African Film and Television Award for her portrayal as the cancer stricken photographer, Ella Winter.
 She is the first Afrikaans actress to have been given this prestigious award.
-Many other film and TV roles followed, including - 'n Man Soos My Pa (2015), Foto (2015), Nul Is Nie Niks Nie (2017), Voor Ek Val (2017), Swartwater (2017-2018, 2020-2021), and Die verhaal van Racheltjie de Beer (2019).
+Many other film and TV roles followed, including - 'n Man Soos My Pa (2015), Foto (2015), Nul Is Nie Niks Nie (2017), Voor Ek Val (2017), Swartwater (2017–2018, 2020–2021), and Die verhaal van Racheltjie de Beer (2019).

-In 2016 she landed her first lead in an international film - An Act of Defiance - the story of Bram Fischer, directed by well known Dutch Director Jean van de Velde.
-For her portrayal as Molly Fischer, she has bagged the coveted Best Actress award at the Cape Town International Film and Market Festival 2017.
+In 2016 she landed her first lead in an international film - An Act of Defiance - the story of Bram Fischer, directed by well known Dutch director Jean van de Velde.
+For her portrayal as Molly Fischer, she earned a Best Actress award at the Cape Town International Film and Market Festival 2017.

-Also in 2018 she received an ATKV-mediaveertjie Best Actress Award for her performance in the drama series, "Swartwater".
+Also in 2018 she received an ATKV-mediaveertjie Best Actress Award for her performance in the drama series, Swartwater.